Sterile Neutrino as an Asymmetric Dark Matter: Introduction

 An alternative to freeze-out production is the freeze-in mechanism~\cite{Hall:2009}, in which DM particles are produced via extremely feeble interactions and never reach thermal equilibrium with the SM bath.
 In this scenario, the dark sector interacts so weakly with the visible sector that its abundance gradually builds up from rare decay or scattering processes.
-The AFI framework~\cite{Hall:2010} combines the virtues of ADM and freeze-in: the DM abundance is generated out of equilibrium and can simultaneously carry a particle--antiparticle asymmetry.
+The AFI framework~\cite{Hall:2010} combines the virtues of ADM and freeze-in: the DM abundance is generated out of equilibrium and can simultaneously carry a particle-antiparticle asymmetry.
 Since freeze-in production is typically infrared dominated, it is largely insensitive to the unknown high-temperature history of the Universe.
-However, it has been shown that if the mediator responsible for transferring the asymmetry is in thermal equilibrium, the resulting asymmetry can be significantly suppressed~\cite{Hook:2011}, highlighting the importance of an out-of-equilibrium mediator~\cite{Unwin:2014}.
+However, it has been shown that the efficiency of asymmetry generation can depend sensitively on the thermal history of the mediator sector.
+In particular, if the mediator responsible for transferring the asymmetry is in thermal equilibrium, the resulting asymmetry may be significantly suppressed~\cite{Hook:2011,Unwin:2014}.

 Sterile neutrinos provide a particularly well-motivated DM candidate.
 The observation of neutrino oscillations already implies the existence of physics beyond the SM (BSM)~\cite{Minkowski:1977,GellMann:1979,Mohapatra:1979,Yanagida:1979}, and gauge-singlet fermions naturally arise in many extensions.
 Sterile neutrinos with keV-scale masses and tiny mixing with active neutrinos have long been considered viable DM candidates~\cite{Dodelson:1993}.
-In conventional scenarios, they are produced non-thermally via active--sterile oscillations~\cite{Barbieri:1990,Enqvist:1990}.
+In conventional scenarios, they are produced non-thermally via active-sterile oscillations~\cite{Barbieri:1990,Enqvist:1990}.
 However, this mechanism is strongly constrained by structure formation and X-ray observations~\cite{Canetti:2012,Canetti:2012b,Merle:2015}.
 Resonant production in the presence of a large primordial lepton asymmetry (the Shi--Fuller mechanism~\cite{Shi:1998}) can alleviate some of these bounds, although the viable parameter space remains restricted.